No Doubt: 1986–1989: Formation, early years and line-up changes

-Self-titled debut album (1990–1992)
+1990–1992: Self-titled debut album

 Impressed by the presence of stage diving fans at No Doubt's concerts and Gwen's on-stage presence, Tony Ferguson signed the band to a multi-album deal with the newly created Interscope Records in 1990.
 No Doubt's self-titled debut album was released in 1992, but it featured no radio singles, although a video was made for "Trapped in a Box".
 Owing to the music world's direct focus on grunge, No Doubt's album was not supported by the record label, and was considered a commercial failure for selling only 30,000 copies.
 The band embarked on a national tour in support of the album, though Interscope refused to support the tour.
-The band failed to bring the audiences that it had attracted in southern California, and often found that No Doubt was not even available in the cities where it was playing.
-Eric Stefani began to withdraw from the group, vacillating between being in and out of the band.
+The band failed to bring the audiences that it had attracted in southern California, and often found that No Doubt was not even available in the cities where they were playing.
+Eric Stefani began to withdraw from the group, vacillating between being in and out of the band, while Gonzalez left the band in 1992.

-Reorganization and career breakthrough (1993–1997)
+1993–1997: Reorganization and career breakthrough

 The band began work on its next album the next year, but Interscope rejected much of its material, and the band was paired with producer Matthew Wilder.
 Eric did not like to relinquish creative control to someone outside the band and eventually stopped recording and rehearsing.
 He left No Doubt in 1994 to resume an animation career with the cartoon TV series The Simpsons.
 Kanal then ended his seven-year relationship with Gwen, saying that he needed "space".
 Unsure of what to do with the band, Interscope sublicensed the project to Trauma Records in 1993.
 No Doubt released The Beacon Street Collection, consisting of outtakes from its previous recording sessions, in 1995 on its own label, Beacon Street Records.
 Mixing 1980s punk rock and some grunge influences into the band's sound, the album contains a rawer sound than No Doubt, and it sold more than three times as many copies as its predecessor.
 Later that year, Trauma Records released Tragic Kingdom, much of which dealt with the relationship between Tony Kanal and Gwen Stefani.